manojsingh047/chatter/README.md

-# A simple chatting interface with a chat assistant
+# A mobile friendly chatting interface with a chat assistant